Gout is a type of arthritis. It occurs when uric acid builds up in blood and causes inflammation in the joints.

 - A prescription medicine called colchicine helps reduce pain, swelling, and inflammation.

 - Corticosteroids (such as prednisone) can also be very effective.
+Corticosteroids can be injected into the joint or taken as a pill.
 Your provider may inject the inflamed joint with steroids to relieve the pain.

 - With attacks of gout in multiple joints an injectable medicine called anakinra (Kineret) may be used.